bahrus/xtal-sip/README.md

 <link rel="preload" href="...">
 ```

-For performance reasons, it is useful to use these to proload all these references ahead of time.
+For performance reasons, it is useful to use these to preload all these references ahead of time.
 Might as well build on this support to provide the mappings we need, and not repeat ourselves.

 So what does xtal-sip add to the \<link rel="preload"\> functionality?